JaxT38/PostGresDataModeling/README.md

 - Specify labels for columns and set to column_labels
 - Create a dataframe combining columns_labels and time_data with column_labels as header for columns

-8.Insert Record into Song Table
+8. Insert Record into Song Table

 ### users table

-9.Extract Data for Artists Table
+9. Extract Data for Artists Table

 - Select user ID, first name, last name, gender, and level and set to user_df

-10.Insert Record into Artist Table
+10. Insert Record into Artist Table

 ### songplays Table

-11.Extract Data and Songplays Table
+11. Extract Data and Songplays Table

 - song_select query in sql_queries.py is used to find the song ID and artist ID based on title, artist name, and duration of a song
 - modify song_select query to select timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent and set to songplay_data

-12.Insert Record into Artist Table
+12. Insert Record into Artist Table

 - Use df.iterrows() to get the song id and artist id from the song and artist tables
 - Use if else statement to pull in results